khubaib321/python-questionnaire/README.md

 ### Python 3.7

 Make sure Python 3.7 is installed on the system.
-Can be downloded from here: https://www.python.org/downloads/.
-Please perform full install with alll options and it should install `pip` automatically.
+To install it please visit the [website](https://www.python.org/downloads/).
+Please perform full install with all options and it should install `pip` automatically.

 ### Running from CMD/Terminal